Idaho Central Credit Union: Governance

 Idaho Central Credit Union is governed by an elected board of directors.
-Kent Oram serves as the chief executive officer (CEO), Brenda Worrell as chief operating officer (COO), Brian Berrett as the chief financial officer (CFO), Mark Willden as chief information officer (CIO), Ed Tierney as chief lending officer (CLO), Corey Dahle as chief experience officer (CXO), and Michael Watson as chief marketing officer (CMO).
+Brenda Worrell serves as the chief executive officer (CEO), Brian Berrett as the chief financial officer (CFO), Mark Willden as chief information officer (CIO), Ed Tierney as chief lending officer (CLO), Corey Dahle as chief experience officer (CXO), and Michael Watson as chief marketing officer (CMO).

 Sponsorships

-ICCU is the name sponsor of two sports venues in the state.
+ICCU is the name sponsor of three sports venues in Idaho and a performing arts center in eastern Washington.

 In 2018, the University of Idaho in Moscow announced that ICCU had acquired the naming rights to a new arena on campus, located north of the west end of the Kibbie Dome, Opened in November 2021, the Idaho Central Credit Union Arena (ICCU Arena) is the home court of the Vandal basketball teams (men's and women's).
 In September 2020, ICCU announced that it had acquired the naming rights to the former CenturyLink Arena in downtown Boise, which was renamed Idaho Central Arena.

 In 2022, Idaho Central Credit Union signed a lifetime deal for the naming rights for a performing arts center in Spokane Valley.
 The Idaho Central Spokane Valley Performing Arts Center will be a 59,000 square-foot-facility on a 5-acre site expected to open in 2024.